 One can pursue a MA in Southern Studies following one of three tracks described below: thesis, documentary, or internship.
 All students must select courses from at least two academic disciplines with a maximum of twelve hours in any single discipline.
 If you have questions, please contact Dr. Katie McKee, Graduate Studies Advisor, at firstname.lastname@example.org.

 The thesis degree consists of a minimum of 30 total hours of course work, including SST 601 and 602, 18 separate hours of course work, and six thesis hours (SST 697).
 Students must complete and defend a thesis.
+These thesis hours can be divided into two semesters or completed together in one.
+Coursework must incorporate at least three disciplines (one may be Southern Studies) and may include two (and no more) Independent Studies (SST 605).
+A thesis must be a presentation of original scholarship in the form of a written work (80–120 pages).
+The thesis student must pass a final oral defense.
+Students should think about the thesis early in their programs: using seminar papers to formulate a thesis project helps facilitate research and can contribute to timely completion of the master’s degree.
 View a list of thesis topics pursued by M.A. students over the years.